Approximate Optimality of Linear Contracts Under Uncertainty: Introduction

-We analyze the performance of linear contracts in Bayesian settings, by employing the theory of approximation, which complements the theory of optimality and provides justifications for various mechanisms commonly observed in practice \citep[e.g.,][]{hartline2012approximation}.
-We apply this approach to a natural single-dimensional private types model \citep{AlonDT21}.
+We analyze the performance of linear contracts in Bayesian settings, by employing the theory of approximation, which complements the theory of optimality and provides justifications for various mechanisms commonly observed in practice \citep[e.g.,][]{hartline2012approximation,roughgarden2019approximately}.
+We apply this approach to a natural single-dimensional private types model.
 In this model, a principal interacts with an agent to select one of $n$ costly actions.
 Each action is associated with a specific effort requirement and a stochastic output distribution that determines the reward of the principal.
-The agent has a private type that represents his skill level for the task, and his cost of effort is linear in both his type and the required effort level of the chosen action.
-The principal's goal is to design a (possibly randomized) menu of contracts that maximizes her revenue.
+The agent has a private type, drawn from publicly-known distribution, that represents his ability, and his cost of effort is lower for all actions if he has a higher ability.
+The principal's goal is to design a (possibly randomized) menu of contracts that maximizes her expected revenue.

-As shown by \citet{dutting2020simple}, linear contracts are not approximately optimal in the degenerate case of our model where the agent's type distribution is a point mass, i.e., there is no uncertainty regarding the agent's type.
-Specifically, the approximation factor of linear contracts deteriorates linearly with the number of possible actions in the environment.
-However, in this paper, we reveal that this is a critical boundary case, and linear contracts become approximately optimal when there is sufficient uncertainty and the setting is therefore \emph{not} ``pointmass-like''.
+As shown by \citet{dutting2020simple}, linear contracts are not approximately optimal in the degenerate case of our model where the agent's type distribution is a point mass, i.e., there is no uncertainty regarding the agent's type.\footnote{Approximation guarantees for linear contracts are also given in \citep{BalamcedaEtAl16}, but for the objective of welfare rather than revenue.} Specifically, the approximation factor of linear contracts deteriorates linearly with the number of possible actions in the environment.
+However, in this paper, we reveal that this is a critical boundary case, and linear contracts become approximately optimal when there is sufficient uncertainty and the setting is therefore \emph{not} ``pointmass-like.''
+We do so by demonstrating that linear contracts admit approximation guarantees that improve with a natural metric of uncertainty.